jtdoud/RepData_PeerAssessment1/PA1_template.md

 names(iData) <- names(data) #rename for rbind
 ```

-Use `rbind` to link the imputed data subset with original complete
+Use `rbind` to link the imputed data subset with original data - complete
-observations and call it `nData` for _new data_.
+observations only - and call it `nData` for _new data_.

 ```r
 nData <- rbind(data[which(!is.na(data$steps)), ], iData)